KankakeeCommunityCollege/recover-newsroom/_posts/2020-01-28-clothing-drive-feb--4-14.md

 Start your spring cleaning early and donate clothing to help homeless animals\!

+Perfect Paws earns money for every pound of clothing they donate to Savers, a resale shop.

 Drop off clothes directly at Perfect Paws Animal Rescue, located at 4216 E. 5000N Rd in Bourbonnais OR bring them to KCC.
 A drop off bin will be at the Welcome Center entrance--the entrance closest to the student parking lot.<br>&nbsp;<br>Questions?
 Email: Linsey Cuti [lcuti@kcc.edu](mailto:lcuti@kcc.edu).

 &nbsp;